-The care of women during pregnancy, delivery, and the puerperium (6-week period following birth).
+Obstetrics is the care of women during pregnancy, delivery, and the puerperium (6-week period following birth).
 Obstetrics is a branch of medicine and surgery usually linked with gynecology.
 Antenatal care and the avoidance or control of risk factors for both mother and baby – anemia, toxemia, high blood pressure (hypertension), diabetes, venereal disease, frequent miscarriage, etc. – have greatly contributed to the reduction of maternal and fetal deaths.
-The monitoring and control of labor and birth, with early recognition of complications; induction of labor and the prevention of post-partum hemorrhage with oxytocin; safe forceps delivery and cesarian section, and improved anesthesia are important factors in obstetric safety. asepsis has made puerperal fever are rarity.
+The monitoring and control of labor and birth, with early recognition of complications; induction of labor and the prevention of postpartum hemorrhage with oxytocin; safe forceps delivery and cesarian section, and improved anesthesia are important factors in obstetric safety.
+Asepsis has made puerperal fever are rarity.

 Related category• HEALTH AND DISEASE

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact